JabRef/jabref/README.md

 ## Release Process

 Replace `ANY_ANT_TARGET` with the Ant Target of your choice, and the system will build your binaries.
+To get a list of all targets, use `gradlew tasks`.

 `gradlew generateSource antTargets.ANY_ANT_TARGET`